olympiasaha/aai-510-team_yash_olympia_chris/README.md

 - - Data preparation – How do we organize the data for modeling?
 (OS)
 - - Modeling – What modeling techniques should we apply?
 (YC)
 - - Evaluation – Which model best meets the business objectives?
 (YC)
 - - Deployment – How to get the model in production and ensure it works?
-(YC)
+(CT)